New iterative algorithms for estimation of item functioning: Methodology

 \subsubsection{EM algorithm}

-The \gls{ml} method may be computationally demanding and iterative algorithms might help in those situations.
-Inspired by the work of \citeA{dinse2011algorithm}, this study adopts a version of the \gls{em} algorithm \cite{dempster1977maximum} for parameter estimation in the covariate-specific 4\gls{pl} model \eqref{eq:4PL:gen}.
+The \gls{ml} method may be computationally demanding, and iterative algorithms might help in those situations.
+Inspired by the work of \citeA{dinse2011algorithm}, this study adopts a version of the \gls{em} algorithm \cite{dempster1977maximum} for parameter estimation in the covariate-specific \gls{4pl} model \eqref{eq:4PL:gen}.

-Next, the original problem can be reformulated using latent variables which describe hypothetical responses status of test-takers \cite{dinse2011algorithm}.
-In this study's setting, the work considers four mutually exclusive latent variables ($W_{pi1}$, $W_{pi2}$, $W_{pi3}$, $W_{pi4}$), where variable $W_{pij} = 1$ indicates that respondent $p$ belongs in the~category $j = 1, \dots, 4$ for~an~item $i$, whereas $W_{pij} = 0$ indicates that respondent does not belong in this category.

-In the context of educational, psychological, health-related, or other types of multi-item measurement, the four categories can be interpreted as follows: Categories 1 and 2 indicate whether a respondent who responded correctly to item $i$ or endorsed it (i.e., $Y_{pi} = 1$) was determined to do so ($W_{pi1} = 1$, e.g., the respondent guessed correct answer while their knowledge or ability was insufficient) or not ($W_{pi2} = 1$, e.g., had a~sufficient knowledge or ability to answer correctly and did not guessed).
-On the other hand, Categories 3 and 4 indicate whether the respondent who did not respond correctly or did not endorse the item (i.e., $Y_{pi} = 0$) was prone to do so ($W_{pi3} = 1$, e.g., did not have sufficient knowledge or ability) or not ($W_{pi4} = 1$, e.g., incorrectly answered due to another reason such as inattention or lack of time).
+To make use of the EM algorithm, the original 4PL model can be reformulated as a mixture model employing latent classes indicating different types of respondents.
+In our setting, we consider four mutually exclusive latent variables ($W_{pi1}$, $W_{pi2}$, $W_{pi3}$, $W_{pi4}$), where variable $W_{pij} = 1$ indicates that respondent $p$ belongs in the category $j = 1, \dots, 4$ for an item $i$, whereas $W_{pij} = 0$ indicates that respondent does not belong in this category.
+In the context of educational, psychological, health-related, or other types of multi-item measurement, the four categories can be interpreted as follows: Categories 1 and 2 indicate whether a respondent who responded correctly to item $i$ or endorsed it (i.e., $Y_{pi} = 1$) was determined to do so ($W_{pi1} = 1$, e.g., the respondent guessed correct answer while their knowledge or ability was insufficient, or the respondent simulated described situation) or not ($W_{pi2} = 1$, e.g., had sufficient knowledge or ability to answer correctly and did not guess, or endorsed while experiencing described situation).
+On the other hand, Categories 3 and 4 indicate whether the respondent who did not respond correctly or did not endorse the item (i.e., $Y_{pi} = 0$) was prone to do so ($W_{pi3} = 1$, e.g., did not have sufficient knowledge, ability, or trait) or not ($W_{pi4} = 1$, e.g., incorrectly answered, or did not endorse, due to another reason such as inattention, lack of time, or dissimulation).
 Thus, the observed indicator $Y_{pi}$ and its complement $1 - Y_{pi}$ could be rewritten as $Y_{pi} = W_{pi1} + W_{pi2}$ and $1 - Y_{pi} = W_{pi3} + W_{pi4}$ (Figure \ref{fig:EM_latent_variables}).
+While the latent variables $W_{pi2}$ and $W_{pi3}$ represent desired response styles, $W_{pi1}$ and $W_{pi4}$ represent response styles which are undesired.